Employee Provident Fund (EPF)

 - Employees earning more than Rs.15,000 can also join EPF, but they need approval from the Assistant PF Commissioner.

-- The EPF scheme is applicable across India, except in Jammu and Kashmir.
+- The EPF scheme is applicable across India.

 Ways to Check EPF Balance